|

 active promotion and place management activities.
 We will also engage

 investors to garner more interesting business concepts and ideas.
-This will
+This

-live-work-play experience. -
+brand-new, live-work-play experience.

-2008 March 22 BUSINESS
+- 2008 March 22 BUSINESS

-Tuan Yee is Executive Architect, Urban Planning Section, Urban Redevelopment
+Tuan Yee is Executive Architect, Urban Planning Section, Urban

-Agency, Urban Redevelopment Authority
+Development Agency, Urban Redevelopment Authority

-2nd phase of Marina Bay Financial Centre sold for
+2nd phase of Marina Bay Financial Centre

-$907m
+sold for $907m

 The Urban